-- 2 cups stemmed and sliced shiitake mushrooms
+- 2 cups sliced leeks

 - kosher salt and coarse ground pepper